python-bonobo/bonobo-devkit/README.rst

 bonobo-devkit
 =============

-A convenience repository containing all tools to work efficiently on bonobo and its extensions.
+THIS REPOSITORY HELPS TO WORK ON THE BONOBO SOURCE CODE OR FUTURE VERSIONS OF BONOBO, IF YOU JUST WANT TO USE STABLE VERSION AND WRITE ETL JOBS, LOOK AT https://www.bonobo-project.org/getting-started INSTEAD.

+You may need this repository if:

+* You want to submit patches to the bonobo core, or etensions.
+* You want to try the future versions of bonobo.

 Requirements
 ::::::::::::

 * `virtualenv`, `python3.5` and `python3.6` should be accessible from path.
 * Github access using ssl should be possible.
-You don't need r/w access to bonobo repository, but your ssh key should allow some access to github.
+You don't need r/w access to bonobo repository, but your ssh key should allow some access to github so it can use ssh+git urls.

 Setup
 :::::

-* Setup your github username if not done yet: `git config --global github.user hartym`
+* Setup your github username in git config if not done yet: `git config --global github.user hartym`
-* Run `make` (will create two virtualenv, clone the needed repositories, setup the correct remotes and install all packages as editable in both virtualenv).
+* Run `make` (will create two virtualenv, clone the needed repositories, setup the correct remotes and install all packages as editable in both virtualenvs).

 Once this is done, a helper script is available in `bin/bdk` to work on multiple repositories at once: